This report contains the 2014 “Phase 2: Implementation of the Standards in Practice” Global Forum review of Colombia.

 SICREMI is an initiative of the Organization of American States (OAS) that aims to contribute to the promotion and development of public policies that lead to improved migration management in the Americas through the facilitation of dialogue, cooperation, institutional strengthening and access to information.

 This report evaluates the corporate governance framework for the Colombian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
 The report was prepared at the request of the Republic of Colombia.
 It is based on a review involving all OECD countries.

-According to OECD estimates, Colombia’s development co-operation reached USD 95 million in 2013, compared to USD 86 million in 2012 (OECD estimates).
-In 2013, USD 85 million was channeled through multilateral organisations of which USD 57 million through the United Nations Office on Drugs and Crime (UNDOC).
+According to OECD estimates, Colombia’s development co-operation reached USD 36 million in 2013, compared to USD 27 million in 2012.
+In 2013, USD 28 million was channelled through multilateral organisations.